PowerShellCrack/MSDAP/README.md

       - File Backup (robocopy)
       - Logs everything

+# TIP:
-#TIP: This script works well as a schedule task hourly.
-Its built in schedular will determin if it should process the whole thing or not.
+This script works well as a schedule task hourly.
+Its built in scheduler will determine if it should process or not.
 Task Schedule export is provided.

-# TIPs:
+# NOTES:
 Software installed (most of them are optional) and other prerequsites:

       - Plex Media Server